pret/pokered/FEATURES.md

 - Coin Case doesn't take up space in your bag.
 Go to the game corner if you need to check how many coins you have.
 - Secret Key, Card Key, and Lift Key are consumed when you no-longer need them.
 Less item clutter.
 - The SS Anne Captain will make sure you don't need the SS Ticket anymore to get into the SS Anne area after you help him.
+- After saving Mr.Fuji, A Channeler on the 2nd floor of pokemon tower wants to borrow your SILPH SCOPE.
+They'll give it back when you ask.
+You can store it there so you don't need to take up space in your bag or PC.
 - Town Map does not take up space in your bag.
 To check it, go to your pokedex and press SELECT.
 (You still must obtain it in Pallet Town to use this feature.)
 - Fishing animation is a bit shorter in general
 - Fishing has a straight 75% rate of landing a pokemon